Downtown Garden Grove

 On June 18, 1956, the 44,000 residents formally decided to incorporate their town.
 Four years later the population had swollen to 85,000.
 By 1970, the population was 120,000.
 In 1974, the Garden Grove Playhouse opened, the city's oldest theater.
 Today there are two other theaters in the city, Gem Theater and the adjacent Festival Amphitheater.
 The latter hosts Shakespeare Orange County, which presents a Shakespeare Festival each summer.
 The former is putting on a Christmas revue, The Holiday Gem, which will possibly develop into another annual tradition.

 Beginning in the 1970s, large numbers of Koreans moved to Garden Grove and the first Korean-owned shop was a grocery store on Garden Grove Boulevard.
-The number of Korean-owned businesses and residents grew and the area came to be known as Little Seoul.
-Over time, however, most Orange County Korean-Americans from Garden Grove moved to cities like Buena Park, Fullerton and Irvine.
+The number of Korean-owned businesses and residents grew and the area came to be known colloquially as Little Seoul.
+Over time, however, most Orange County Korean-Americans ended up in cities like Buena Park, Fullerton and Irvine.
 Nonetheless, Little Seoul is still home to more than 1,000 Korean-owned businesses along the boulevard between Beach Boulevard and Brookhurst Street, making it the second largest Korean enclave in Southern California, after LA's Koreatown.
 Somewhat surprisingly, restaurants are outnumbered by Korean-owned dentist offices, hair salons and law offices.
 I'm guessing that the lack-of-Korean-food situation will be somewhat rectified with the opening of the massive Garden Grove Galleria.
 Although not in Little Seoul, at tiny Garden Grove Park there's also an annual Korean Festival.
+To read more about Little Seoul, click here.

 Also in the 1970s, large numbers of Vietnamese began to settle in Garden Grove and neighboring communities.
 Little Saigon was established on Bolsa Ave in 1978 by businessmen Danh Quach and Frank Jao.
 That same year, Nguoi Viet Daily News began publishing from a home in Garden Grove.
 It's the oldest, largest and most prominent Vietnamese enclave in the US.
-It was officially designated Little Saigon in 1988.
-If you want a more in-depth look at Little Saigon or Little Seoul, vote for them separately on the aforementioned OC communities poll.
+It was officially designated Little Saigon in 1988 but was unrecognized as such in Garden Grove in 2003.
+To read more about Little Saigon, click here!

 Downtown Garden Grove Today